 His words stung, a sharp reminder of my precarious position.
 I’d spent too long treading carefully around these men of power, knowing one wrong move could land me in a cell—or worse.

 “I’m just trying to survive,” I replied, keeping my tone steady.
 I felt his gaze drilling into me, a scrutiny that could strip away my façade.
-“I can only stall them for so long, but it’s better than handing over all the power.”
+“I can only stall them for so long, but it’s better than handing over all the words.”

 He studied me, the tension thickening the air between us.
 After a long pause, he nodded, a reluctant acceptance shimmering in his eyes.
 “Alright.
 I’ll help you.
 But if anything happens to my sister, you’ll regret it.”